KruthikRavikanti/WeatherBot/README.md

 ### Gmail credential

-In n8n, go to `Credentials → New → Gmail OAuth2` and follow to connect your Gmail / Google Workspace account.
+In n8n, go to New Gmail OAuth2 and follow to connect your Gmail / Google Workspace account.

 Gmail usage: